CNF Investments

 Series B in 2000

-PaylinX is focused on the design, development, and marketing of POS software solutions.
-It offers support services for its products.
-PaylinX offers a payment server that is able to manage the authorization and settlement of credit card and other payment transactions in real-time.
-It also offers a payment solution that enables businesses to accept and process payment transactions through multiple enterprise sales channels such as web storefronts, call centers, interactive voice response systems, in-store point-of-sale systems, and kiosks.
-PaylinX was acquired by Cybersource in July 2000.
-Paylinx was founded in 1994 and is based in Foster City, California.
+PaylinX specializes in the design, development, and marketing of point-of-sale (POS) software solutions, with a focus on providing comprehensive support services for its products.
+The company offers a payment server that facilitates real-time authorization and settlement of credit card and other payment transactions.
+Its payment solutions empower businesses to accept and process transactions across various sales channels, including web storefronts, call centers, interactive voice response systems, in-store POS systems, and kiosks.
+Founded in 1994 and based in Foster City, California, PaylinX was acquired by Cybersource in July 2000, positioning itself as a key player in the evolving landscape of e-commerce payment services.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.